con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > gzugs brnyan ma lus 'chang ba po/ /

 He's formless, bearing handsome form, supreme,
-Replete with diverse forms, comprised of mind,
+Replete with forms diverse, comprised of mind,
-With splendour that appears in every form,
+With splendour shining through his every form,
 While wielding power over all illusions, (79)

 * yid las skyes and yid rang bzhin probably translate the same word, the former in the sense of 'made from mind' and the latter 'having the nature of mind'.